 Ironically, the name stuck.
-It was soon realized that umbrellas visually represent a character that embodies the same goals and passions of the studio...
+I soon realized that umbrellas visually represent a character that embodies the same goals and passions of my studio...

 Enter Mary Poppins.

-The unconventional epitome of creativity and ingenuity.
-She uses seemingly nonsensical methods to teach unruly children lessons of appreciation, humility, kindness, and belief in oneself.
+She is the unconventional epitome of creativity and ingenuity.
+She uses seemingly nonsensical methods to teach unruly children lessons of appreciation, humility, and kindness.
 She begins her work with a flourish and remains until the job is done.
+With a practically perfect example to follow, this is guaranteed to be fun!

 "I discovered art at eight years old growing up in Eastman, Georgia.
 Upon my arrival at Walt Disney World for a family vacation, I promptly decided that I wanted to be an artist.
 I made plans early on to become an Imagineer and spend my days designing, planning, creating, and playing.